Orrslab/Functions/README.md

 4. Set the desired tag numbers and date ranges:

    4.1.
-Open the file _‘ATLAS_run_scripts\\ATLAS_data_requests.R’_
+Open the file _ATLAS_run_scripts\\ATLAS_data_requests.R_

    4.2.
 Update the desired tag numbers and date ranges for which you want to get the ATLAS data:

         4.2.1.
-You can retrieve data from multiple tags and multiple dates, by adding as many items as you like to the _‘data_requests’_ list.
+You can retrieve data from multiple tags and multiple dates, by adding as many items as you like to the ‘data_requests’ list.

         4.2.2.
-For each list item set the tag numbers and the date range.
+For each list item set the tag numbers and the date range in UTC.
         Examples:
         * A single tag number: tag = 972006000426
         * Multiple tag numbers: tag = c(972006000837, 972006000841)
         * start_time = '2022-04-10 00:00:01'
         * end_time = '2022-04-10 23:59:00'

    4.3.
 For convenience, you can create different files for different data retrievals, to better organize which data batches to load or retrieve.
-If you give these files different names, make sure to update the name in the _config.R_ file.
+If you give these files different names, make sure to update the file name in _config.R_.

 5. Run the script: _ATLAS_run_scripts\\ATLAS_data_analysis_main.R_